 Marko shot an impatient glance in his direction, “they have to come down somewhere.
 All we have to do is figure out where his hiding place is.”

 “Not from someone as powerful as Mukesh.
 You saw how much fear he inspires in people.
-No one is going to be very forthcoming and Mukesh was very secretive.
+No one we question is going to be very forthcoming and Mukesh was very secretive.
 I must confess that I know very little about him.”

 “Then we start from square one.
 Where is Timothy?
 He was in cahoots with the man.
 Surely he has something useful to contribute.”